How To Use GEDmatch - Is It Safe? | Beginner's Guide

 Was this helpful?
 If you have any additional questions about GEDmatch, feel free to leave a comment below or reach out to us at firstname.lastname@example.org.
 We’d love to hear about your experiences with DNA tests and websites!

-This article was written by Genomelink team.
+This article was written by the Genomelink team.
 Our mission is to help people learn and do more with their DNA data.
-Genomelink is a DNA data analysis platform where you can discover stuff about yourself from your DNA besides ancestry.
-Or 100+ genetic traits includes food & nutrition, personality, intelligence, fitness, and physical traits.
-Your first 25 traits are free.
-Join now!
+Genomelink is a DNA data analysis platform where you can access more insights, DNA-powered products, and medical researches.
+It offers unique Ancient Ancestry and Viking alongside 200+ genetic traits, including food & nutrition, health, general wellness, psychological traits, and much more!